 Over the course of 1 week, our team turned our porch into a thriving pinwheel garden with over 300 pinwheels planted.
 On average, the C.A.R.E.
 Center serves 300 children impacted by abuse and maltreatment annually, each pinwheel planted represents one of these children.

-It is our hope that our pinwheel garden acts as a visual display of support and solidarity from our team to all of the those children and families impacted by child abuse in our community.
+It is our hope that our pinwheel garden acts as a visual display of support and solidarity from our team to all of those children and families impacted by child abuse in our community.